 The concept of investing in assets is very important as well.

 Developing content for lead generation and sales cycle acceleration is not an expense.
 It's building assets that can yield prospects and sales opportunities for literally years to come.

 For example, for SP Home Run’s own campaigns and many of our clients, often, as much as 60% to 80% of leads generated in a given month come from evergreen content that was not created that month.

 The idea of thinking about lead generation and sales acceleration as assets is a very different mindset than a trade show booth, Google AdWords campaign, direct mail campaign, or PR campaign.

-With the traditional marketing playbook, as soon as you stop paying to interrupt people, the traffic stops.
+With the traditional marketing playbook, the traffic stops as soon as you stop paying to interrupt people.

-If your data center business values long-term clients and long-term referral sources, investing in lead generation assets and sales cycle acceleration assets that create leverage is a no-brainer.
+If your data center business values long-term clients and referral sources, investing in lead generation and sales cycle acceleration assets that create leverage is a no-brainer.